csa-iot/data-model/README.md

 Sets of dependent attributes / commands
 ---------------------------------------
 In some clusters, there are a number of optional attributes or commands that are specified as having to be implemented together when implemented.
-The prodcudure used to capture this in XML is as follows.
+The procedure used to capture this in XML is as follows.

 1. Identify all attributes and commands that are grouped together
 2. Select one attribute as the key attribute or command
 3. Add a requiredIf statement to the key attribute which uses the implements() function for all the other attributes and commands which were identified in the first step.
 These are added using the or keyword

        <attribute id="0000" name="Attribute1" ... requiredIf="implements(Attribute2) or implements(Attribute3)" />

-4. For each remaining attribute and command (ie, not the key attribute or command), add a required if pointing to the key attribute or command using the implements() function.
+4. For each remaining attribute and command (ie, not the key attribute or command), add a requiredIf pointing to the key attribute or command using the implements() function.

        <attribute id="0001" name="Attribute2" ... requiredIf="implements(Attribute1)" />